anquanscan/sec-tools/README.md

 [ophellia](https://github.com/elliottophellia/ophellia): a simple webshell build in PHP 7.4 for penetration testing and educational purposes only. ( it's not other webshell's recode )
 [Retrofiy](https://github.com/BeyondThe5D/Retrofiy): A Roblox script that aims to accurately simulate the 2016 Roblox client.
 [one-trick-pony](https://github.com/OutsourcedGuru/one-trick-pony): A limited DNS server which only serves up the minimum set of required servers for Agar.io game play but not for its associated ads, for example.
 [Worlds-Fastest-Blog](https://github.com/abhiramready/Worlds-Fastest-Blog): Techniques I use on my Blog to Optimize for Speed, Security, and Resourcefulness.
+[fake-admin-honeypot-V1.2](https://github.com/pH7Software/fake-admin-honeypot-V1.2): 🍯 pH7CMS Modula to setup a honeypot fake Admin CP to secure your social/dating site.
+Basically it's a honeypot for the attackers/hackers and track their behaviour!